pennadavst/BOOTSTRAP/README.md

     *Extra large- 1200px
                               -(px= Pixels)

-*A little bit of Javascript may be included in some projects to toggle the navigation bar(only in small screen sizes[ 576px ]).
+*A little bit of Javascript may be included in some projects to toggle the navigation bar.

 ***              ***
 *****   NOTE   *****